-The Stereoscopy History Series explores the history of stereoscopy in Europe between 1850 and 1930, unveiling the stories of the people, companies and their remarkable instruments and images that captured the imagination of an era.
+The Stereoscopy History Series explores the history of stereoscopy between 1850 and 1930, unveiling the stories of the people, companies and their remarkable instruments and images that captured the imagination of an era.

 A journey through the birth and rise of stereoscopy, highlighting the instruments, processes and images.